 Miron Costin.
 Photo source: Adevarul

 Miron Costin remained in Romanian history as one of the greatest chroniclers, chancellor, and diplomat of Moldavia.
-Even though he was a wise man and brought a significant contribution to the country, his brother Velicico was nothing alike.
+Even though he was wise and made a significant contribution to the country, his brother Velicico was nothing alike.
 Velicico was a reckless and arrogant man who often got into arguments.

-During a wedding, Velicico got drunk and started telling people there is a conspiracy against the prince Costin Cantemir.
-The prince heard about it, brought Velicico to court and executed him then he sent his retainers to bring Miron Costin to the court.
+During a wedding, Velicico got drunk and started telling people there was a conspiracy against Prince Costin Cantemir.
+The prince heard about it, brought Velicico to court and executed him, then sent his retainers to bring Miron Costin to the court.

 Miron Costin was most likely to clear his name once he was brought before the prince, but the chief of the retainers got bored and decided to behead him on the way.